 Skip to main content

-Request Logs give you a complete record of every API call your agent has made through ClawLink.
-Use this page to monitor activity, verify requests completed successfully, and debug failures.
+The sidebar label for this page is Usage.
+It gives you a complete record of every tool call your agent has made through ClawLink.
+Use it to monitor activity, verify requests completed successfully, export data, and debug failures.

 What logs show